Breakfast of Champions: Themes

 Suicide, free will, mental illness, and social and economic cruelty are dealt with throughout the novel.
 In the preface, Vonnegut states that he tends "to think of human beings as huge, rubbery test tubes, too, with chemical reactions seething inside."
 As with Slaughterhouse-Five (1969) and The Sirens of Titan (1959), the nature of free will is called into question, in this case by considering mankind as biological machines, and physical measurements of characters are often given when they are introduced.

 He attributes the mental illness of Dwayne Hoover and society at large to an abundance of "bad chemicals" in the brain which, when combined with bad ideas, formed "the Yin and Yang of madness."
 This idea, that humans are no more than machines, is contained within the novel Kilgore Trout gives to Dwayne Hoover.
 Both Trout and Vonnegut realize the power of bad ideas, with Vonnegut remarking how "natural it was for [people] to behave so abominably, and with such abominable results: They were doing their best to live like people invented in story books.
 This was the reason Americans shot each other so often: it was a convenient literary device for ending short stories and books."
 The view of humans as biological machines, initially accepted by Vonnegut, is counteracted by Rabo Karabekian, the abstract artist who suggests "Our awareness is all that is alive and maybe sacred in any of us.
 Everything else about us is dead machinery."

 The novel is critical of American society and its treatment of its citizens, many of whom Vonnegut writes "were so ignored and cheated and insulted that they thought they might be in the wrong country."
 He focuses largely on race, the poor, and the destruction of the environment, criticizing the hypocrisy of a land that claims to be based on the principles of freedom having been founded by people who "used human beings for machinery, and, even after slavery was eliminated, because it was so embarrassing, they and their descendants continued to think of ordinary human beings as machines."
 The incidents in the life of Wayne Hoobler, a black resident of Midland City, are frequently contrasted with those of the similarly named Dwayne Hoover, emphasizing the aforementioned impact of race.

 Style

 The novel is simple in syntax and sentence structure, part of Vonnegut's signature style.
-Likewise, irony, sentimentality, black humor, and didacticism are prevalent throughout the work.
+Likewise, irony, sentimentality, dark humor, and didacticism are prevalent throughout the work.
 Like much of his oeuvre, Breakfast of Champions is broken into very small pieces, in this case separated by three dots.
 Vonnegut himself has claimed that his books "are essentially mosaics made up of a whole bunch of tiny little chips ... and each chip is a joke."
 Characteristically, he makes heavy use of repetition, in this case starting many sections with "Listen" and ending many with "And so on."